valhuber/Logic-Bank/README.md

 pretty abstract.

-Business users relate best to actual working pages - _their_ intepretation of working software.
+Business users relate best to actual working pages - _their_ interpretation of working software.
 The [fab-quick-start](https://github.com/valhuber/fab-quick-start/wiki)
 project enables you to build a basic web app in minutes.